-It isn’t at all uncommon for a player to be a designated “warder” and spend two to three turns moving, warding doom and doing an anomaly encounter.
+It isn’t at all uncommon for a player to be a designated “warder” and spend two to three turns moving, warding doom, and doing an anomaly encounter.
 Where again the only reward is to remove doom.
 Meanwhile, the other players are gaining goodies from their encounters and doing more interesting things.

 Not all scenarios use anomalies and I found those ones to be much more enjoyable.

 Once you get into the swing of things, Arkham Horror is a solid team-based crisis management game.
 It has a bit too much player downtime and the anomaly mechanic grates on me personally.
-But I do enjoy the strategy, gaining items and working with other players.
+But I do enjoy the strategy, gaining items, and working with other players.

-The monster phase is excellent and the branching objectives via the codex keeps the game dynamic and interesting all the while telling a coherent story.
+The monster phase is excellent and the branching objectives via the codex keep the game dynamic and interesting all the while telling a coherent story.
 I love how varied the investigators and their starting gear are.

 The modular board that changes with the scenario is also great despite the fact it adds more to setup time.
 On the plus side, taking them apart allows for simple and easy storage for the board.

-Arkham Horror is a game that benefits greatly from variety, it currently has one expansion titled Dead of Night that adds more cards, investigators and scenarios to the game and I highly recommend it if you decide to pick up Arkham Horror.
+Arkham Horror is a game that benefits greatly from variety, it currently has one expansion titled Dead of Night that adds more cards, investigators, and scenarios to the game and I highly recommend it if you decide to pick up Arkham Horror.

 That said I think the game is balanced best for 2 to 4 players as the mythos cup is just a mess at higher player counts.
 Also, strange as this may sound, if you are a fan of the board game Pandemic, you will love this.
 The way doom spreads is functionally similar to the way disease spreads in that game.